 Share this letter with your colleagues to submit outstanding individuals for a Laurel.

 You may make one or more nominations in any or all of the categories.
-Provide a brief letter for each nomination describing why the nominee should be recognized with a particular award and include a short biographical sketch.
+Provide a letter for each nomination describing why the nominee should be recognized with a particular award and include a short biographical sketch (no CVs please).
+Submit your nomination online here.
+Nominations must be received by COB on Monday, January 16, 2017.
 E-mail your questions to Lisa Han at email@example.com.
-Stay tuned for information to submit 2017 nominations.